Skip to main content

 Photo:

 Why go: In 2017, KidsQuest Children’s Museum re-opened in its gleaming new building in the heart of downtown Bellevue.
 It features huge windows, beautifully (and spaciously) designed exhibits and an adventurous, two-story ropes-and-ladders climber in the opening gallery.
-Kids of all ages will love cranking boxes up and down conveyor belts and launching paper airplanes in the On the Go Gallery; building with real tools next door in the Recycled/Rebuild room; running the cash register at the Bellevue Mercantile; doing physics experiments on water in the Water Lab; and much more.
+Kids of all ages will love cranking boxes up and down conveyor belts and launching paper airplanes in the On the Go Gallery; building with real tools next door in the Recycled/Rebuild room; running the cash register at the Bellevue Mercantile; doing physics experiments on water; and much more.

 Bottom line: It’s totally worth a drive from points beyond the Eastside, and has lots of attractions and activities for big and little kids.

-Fees and discounts: Admission is $15, with discounts for Microsoft Prime cardholders and military.
-Museums for All access costs $3.
+Fees and discounts: Admission is $16.75 for ages 1 and older, with discounts for Microsoft Prime cardholders and military.
 Membership starts at $150 for one child and an adult.
-Reservations are required, you can make them online.
+Reservations are encouraged; you can make them online.

 Good to know: The dedicated museum parking lot is small, and the museum is popular, so try to target your visit during a less crowded time, such as a weekday morning.
 At two stories, with clearly defined exhibit spaces, it can be tricky to keep track of more than one child.

 Nearby fun: Bellevue downtown library is next door (but don’t park there!) and a fun park, Ashwood Playfield, is across the street.
-Small and friendly Bellevue Arts Museum is a quick hop away, as is Bellevue Downtown Park and its fantastic, inclusive playground.
+Bellevue Downtown Park and its fantastic, inclusive playground are a quick hop away.

 More info: Visit KidsQuest’s website for hours, special events and more details; find the museum at 1116 108th Ave.
 N.E. in Bellevue.